Student and Staff Safety

 District and building level administration, along with county and city emergency responders and law enforcement, meet regularly to discuss recent trends in security procedures and review current practices.

-At our elementary schools, a glass-strengthening film has been added to fortify entryways.
+At our elementary schools and Early Childhood Center, a glass-strengthening film has been added to fortify entryways.

 High school parking lots are gated during the school day with security guards on duty and a School Resource Officer attached by St. Peters or O’Fallon police.